leafo/lapis/docs/command_line.md

 * Using the `--environment` flag on the `lapis` command will set the environment for the duration of the command
 * For convenience, some commands can also take the environment as an argument after the command name, eg `lapis server production` (This will have the same effect as using `--environment`
-* Created a `lapis_environment.lua` file in your working directory that returns a string will allow you to change the default environment
+* Creating a `lapis_environment.lua` file in your working directory that returns a string will allow you to change the default environment to whatever is returned
 * Setting the `LAPIS_ENVIRONMENT` environment variable will change the default environment

 Learn more about environments on the [Configuration](configuration.html) guide.